 - In the command prompt, enter the following commands.

 The process may take a awhile.
 When it’s completed, enter the following command to run DISM check.
 Press Enter key after each line of command.

 Dism /Online /Cleanup-Image /RestoreHealth

 When both commands are executed and their process completed, run Windows Update again.
-If the Windows setup could not configure windows to run on this computer’s hardware Windows 10 error shows up again, go to the next fix.
+If the same error shows up again, try the next fix.

-Install the Windows Update via Windows 10 Update Assistant or Media Creation Tool
+Install the latest update via Update Assistant or Media Creation Tool

 Windows Update can be installed via several other methods such as using the update assistant or media creation tool.
 For major updates like the Windows April Update, we always recommend manually update to it using the two mentioned tools.

 To run media creation tool, go to the same Microsoft’s page.
 Scroll down until you see media creation tool.
 Download and run the media creation tool.
 Select Upgrade this PC now.
 It should start the update right away.